-The water consumption has slight increase as compare to the last financial year mainly due to efficient in implementing water management in the mechanically deboned meat (MDM) production which involved high consumption water for this particular production line during FYE 2022.
+The water consumption was decreased as compare to last financial year mainly due to efficient in implementing water management in the mechanically deboned meat (MDM) production which involved high consumption water for this particular production line during FYE 2023.

-Continuing to maintain or reduce below 300m3 water consumption in daily average.
+• Continuing to maintain or lower of 300 m3 water consumption in daily average.